leonardfarringtonjr/PORTFOLIO/README.md

         5. The password input field is not hidden
         6. You should also get an email saying your password was changed
     4. Mastering the Profile Edit page

+        1.
+            * WHENEVER YOU CREATE A NEW VIEW IN LARAVEL YOU NEED TO RETURN IT AS A VIEW
+            * WHEN YOU MOVE A CONTROLLER, REMEMBER TO CHANGE THE NAMESPACE
+            * ctrl + space over a class will bring up possible auto-imports for it to work
+        2. Trim the fields you dont need
+        3. Make the fields dynamic

         // the Route::get('/url', [Controller::class, 'method'])